GOP's anti-Muslim display likening Rep. Omar to a terrorist rocks W. Virginia capitol

 "Muslims are not terrorists.
 Christians have killed people.
 That doesn’t mean Christians are terrorists.
 I am a Christian.
 I am a proud Christian.
 I am not a terrorist," he said, according to WSAZ.

 "I am furious, and I don't want to see her representing the people of this great state in the House again," Angelucci said of Lieberman, who became the state's first female sergeant at arms last year.
-Lieberman denied she'd made the comment to West Virginia Public Broadcasting.
+Speaking to West Virginia Public Broadcasting, Lieberman denied she'd made the comment.
+By the end of the day she had submitted her resignation "effective immediately," officials said.

 The outrage continued on the House floor, where Del.
 Mike Pushkin, a Democrat, took aim at the display.